Heart Disease and Stroke

-The leading cause of heart disease and stroke is atherosclerosis (ath"er-o-skleh-RO'sis).
-Atherosclerosis occurs when cholesterol and other deposits build up on the inner walls of the blood vessels.
-Over time this build up narrows the blood vessels, limiting the supply of blood and oxygen to organs in the body.
+Atherosclerosis (ath'er-o-skleh-RO'sis) is the leading cause of heart disease and stroke.
+Atherosclerosis occurs when cholesterol and other deposits build up on the inner walls of blood vessels.
+Over time, this buildup narrows blood vessel openings, limiting the flow of blood and oxygen.

 You may be at risk if you have a close relative (grandparent, parent, or sibling) who has had a heart attack or stroke before age 55.
-You may also be at risk if high blood pressure or high cholesterol runs in your family.
+You may also be at risk if high blood pressure or high cholesterol run in your family

 If you think you may be at risk for developing a cardiovascular disease, have your blood pressure and cholesterol levels checked regularly by a doctor.